rsek/dataforged/starforged_moves.md

 ***Progress Move***

-When you retire from your life as Ironsworn, or succumb to death or desolation, you may create a new character in your established setting.
-If you do, roll the challenge dice against each of the former character’s legacy tracks: Quests, bonds, and discoveries (one roll per track).
-Momentum is ignored on these rolls.
+**When you retire from your life as Ironsworn, or succumb to death or desolation**, you may create a new character in your established setting.
+If you do, roll the challenge dice and compare to each of the former character’s legacy tracks: Quests, bonds, and discoveries (one roll per track).

 For each **strong hit**, choose one from below, or one from the weak hit or miss options.